|Back to Back Issues Page|

 "Those whom the gods wish to destroy, they first make famous."

 Bernard Preston has no desire to be famous! but it would be nice to sell a few more thousand of my three books of chiropractic anecdotes.
 "Gems, healthful and funny, from the life and work of a chiropractor" is how they've been described.
 You WILL enjoy them, or your money back.
-No one has ever asked,
+No one has ever asked, nor will you!

 Roll on the end of winter and, in my neck of the woods, the long humid and very wet summer.
 Are you too getting extremes of weather?
 Just this week we had four inches of rain, 104mm, in a few hours.
 Global warming IS happening; the icecap IS melting at an unprecedented rate.
 It probably won't affect our generation that badly but, if we want a world for our children's children to live in, each of us needs to do our bit to reduce carbon emissions.
 Time to think about solar panels on your home for heating water and generating electric power?